-- C59 = 2n2 : ommited in original Juno106 chorus voice A design despite existing on Juno 106 chorus voice B (Roland error or filtering of inverted LFO in conjunction of C62 = 220pF* ?).
+- C59 = 2n2 : ommited in the original Juno106 chorus voice A design despite existing on the Juno 106 chorus voice B (Roland error or filtering of inverted LFO in conjunction of C62 = 220pF* ?).

 - C62 = 220pF* need to be set in correlation of value R43/R38 to remove transients when inverting i-LFO (complicated, this depends of TL0xx and resistors value, more on that later).
 Leaving it free is the easiest.

 - R57 = 1K* used to protect input of transistor driving the LFO LED.

 - C42 = 10nF* and R110 = 100K* are used in Boss CE300 to filter Schmidt trigger state transitions thumps (low cut filter).
 R110 is a wire in Roland Juno 106 design.
 Implement them like this helps a lot to reduce low frequency thump in the clock and thus the chorused signal.

 - R_MUTE, R_LFO, R_ON, R_PWR are used to protect the corresponding LEDs.
 A 10K value is fine, use higher value to diminish LEDs shining.